Shahid Rajaee Teacher Training University: Equipped laboratories for engineering education

+This lab is located in the faculty of Humanities, building 1.
+It is equipped with 22 computers, headphones, a digital projector, and a smart board.
+Some classes of the English Language department are conducted in this lab.

 Sport complex

-The university has good sport facilities such as covered swimming pool, soccer place and tennis courts.
+The university has some sport facilities.

 Central library

 Number of books in service are about 15,000 volumes in the English and 39,039 titles in the Persian languages.
-Main subjects are periodicals and journals, thesis and reports, e-resources, journals for faculties of sciences, human science and physical education departments.